SECTION 1. NAME, PURPOSES, LOCATION, CORPORATE SEAL AND FISCAL YEAR

 1.1.
 Name and Purposes.
 The name and purposes of the corporation shall be as set forth in the Articles of Organization.

 1.3.
 Corporate Seal.
-The Trustees may adopt and alter the seal of the corporation.
+The Directors may adopt and alter the seal of the corporation.

 SECTION 2.
 DEFINITIONS

 2.1.
-"Declaration" shall mean the "Master Declaration of Meadow View Farms in Oak Bluffs, Dukes County, Massachusetts, Reservations and Restrictions, Registry of Deeds and the Dukes County Registry of Land Court" dated April 30, 1984, by Frank S. Michel, recorded and registered in the Dukes County Registry District of the Land Court, and as may be amended and extended in 2014.
+"Declaration" shall mean the "Master Declaration of Meadow View Farms in Oak Bluffs, Dukes County, Massachusetts, Reservations and Restrictions, Registry of Deeds and the Dukes County Registry of Land Court" dated April 30, 1984, by Frank S. Michel, recorded and registered in the Dukes County Registry District of the Land Court, and the Amended, Restated and Extended Master Declaration of Covenants dated November 13, 2013.

 2.2.
 "Residence Lot" shall have the meaning set forth in Section 2.01A of the said Declaration.